oxide-byte/todo-tauri/readme.md

 dist = "dist"
 ```

-start the service
+Start the dev server

 ```shell
 trunk serve
 ```

-and open in the browser the default url http://127.0.0.1:8080/
+and open in the browser the dev server URL http://127.0.0.1:1420/

 Next apply some style to the page in configuring Tailwind (version 4)